jshipton/gusto_gmd_paper/results/README.md

 [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

-To upload data to GitHub LFS for this paper, first install GitHub LFS folling the instructions above.
+To upload data to GitHub LFS for this paper, first install GitHub LFS following the instructions above.
 Then move the data file to the corresponding results directory for the test and add to LFS with the command:

 `git lfs track "results/$DIRNAME/$FILENAME"`.